-Google reportedly working on iOS Maps app, Apple issues response to criticism of its own Maps appAlex Wagner - Senior News Editor
+Google reportedly working on iOS Maps app, Apple issues response to criticism of its own Maps appAlex Wagner - Editorial Director of News and Content

 Apple officially released iOS 6 to the masses yesterday, and as we noted at the time, one of the biggest changes in the update was the new Maps app that swaps Google Maps for Apple's own mapping service.
 The new Apple Maps app isn't exactly going over well with many users, causing them to plead for Google to release its own iOS Maps app like it did recently with its own iOS YouTube app.
 Google hasn't officially said anything about such an app, but several reports today claim that such an app is indeed in the works.